rgalanakis/robgforpps/_pages/may-2025-bond.md

 ### Jefferson High School ($366m)

-Jefferson High School's remodel has been so contentious.
+Jefferson High School's remodel has been contentious.
 It currently has around 500 students.
 The remodel would have capacity for 1700 students.

 This seems ridiculous and was definitely one of the areas of most serious criticism I had.